The NABU RetroNET Preservation Project is founded by...

 Continuing with the original vision, the community and founders of the NABU Preservation Group are giving new life to an almost 50-year-old computer.

-At no point will the NABU Preservation Group members be asking you for money in exchange for information, documentation, or software presented on the nabu.ca domain.
+At no point will the NABU Preservation Group members ask you for money in exchange for information, documentation, or software presented on the nabu.ca domain.
 Suppose you are approached by someone claiming to be part of the NABU Preservation Group community, and they request money or personal information; In that case, they are not a representation of the NABU Preservation Group and should be reported to the authorities for fraudulent activities.